Trees & Vegetation

 Tree Arrangement.

-Coming 2024.
+Coming 2026.

-The TreePass feature will offer a comprehensive analysis of microclimate conditions for optimal tree growth and sustainability.
+The TreePass feature will provide a comprehensive analysis of microclimate conditions for optimal tree growth and sustainability.
 By considering factors such as wind patterns, light availability, and mechanical forces exerted on trees, the TreePass will provide valuable insights for landscape architects, urban planners, and tree managers.
 With this information, informed decisions can be made regarding tree selection, placement, and management strategies to promote the health, stability, and longevity of urban green spaces.

 Maximizing Urban Greenery: High-Resolution Case Study on the TreePass for Sustainable Landscapes